dfinity/portal/docs/references/asset-canister.md

 :::caution
 The asset canister can host roughly 1GB in static files.
 It is recommended that you distribute your files across multiple canisters if the total size of all your assets begins to exceed this amount.
-Once you exceed this figure, your canister may fail during the upgrade process.
+Once you exceed this figure, your canister may fail to upgrade.
 :::

 <br/>